This page has been created to assist you with your submissions.

 Abstracts of all accepted submissions will be published online as part of the conference programme.

-IFIP TC3 is keen to involve doctoral student and early career researcher participants from countries worldwide, especially from developing countries.
-Those coming from a developing country who would like to be involved by presenting a paper, but who do not have funds to cover travel costs, should make early contact with the IFIP TC3 chair Don Passey ([email protected]) by 15th November 2023 to explore possible support.
+We are keen to involve doctoral students and early career researcher participants from countries worldwide, especially from developing countries.
+Those coming from a developing country who would like to be involved by presenting a paper, but who do not have funds to cover travel costs, should make early contact with Don Passey, Conference Chair via email: [email protected] by 15 November 2023 to explore possible support.